-If a student completes all graduation requirements but fails to complete an application for degree, the Registrar's Office can confer the student's degree as of the term and date requirements were completed.
+If a student completes all graduation requirements but fails to complete an application for degree, the registrar's office can confer the student's degree as of the term and date requirements were completed.
 Conferral of the degree will result in a graduation fee being charged to the student's account.
 The student account must be in good standing for the transcript and diploma to be released.

 The student's "Primary Name" as listed in MyGeorgeFox will be used for the diploma name.
 The diploma will be mailed to the student's "Mailing" address as listed in MyGeorgeFox or "Home" address if no mailing address is indicated.
-If the diploma is not received by the student, or is returned to the Registrar's Office as undeliverable, the student may request, and pay for, a replacement diploma.
+If the diploma is not received by the student, or is returned to the registrar's office as undeliverable, the student may request, and pay for, a replacement diploma.

 After receiving the diploma, if the student wishes to change the way their name appears on their diploma they may complete the Name Change form and order, and pay for, a replacement diploma.

-The student will be notified, at their George Fox University e-mail address, when their degree has been conferred.
+The student will be notified, at their George Fox University email address, when their degree has been conferred.
 If the student wishes to participate in commencement, they must complete the Application for Graduation form before the deadline for the commencement ceremony immediately subsequent to their degree conferral term and date.
-Regardless of participation, the student's name will appear in the commencement program.
-The student is not eligible to participate in a later commencement ceremony.
+Regardless of participation, the student's name will appear in the commencement ceremony.